Kiuwan logo

 App developers should be concerned about automated threats for several reasons.
 Firstly, these threats exploit vulnerabilities in applications to carry out malicious activities like data breaches, identity theft, and unauthorized access.
 This not only compromises user data and privacy but also undermines the integrity and reputation of the app.

-Automated threats also lead to service disruptions, such as DDoS attacks, which overwhelm the app’s servers, leading to downtime and loss of revenue.
+Automated threats also lead to service disruptions, such as DDoS attacks, which overwhelm the app’s servers, leading to downtime and revenue loss.
 Moreover, these threats often evolve rapidly, making it challenging for developers to keep up with the latest security measures.
 These disruptions include skewed analytics and data that impact business decisions.

 ⚠️ Common Types of Automated Threats

 Automated threats encompass a range of malicious activities executed through automated software.
-These include bots to carry out credential stuffing, where stolen account credentials are tested en masse against various websites.
-There are also scraping bots, which systematically extract large amounts of data from websites, potentially infringing on copyright or stealing sensitive information.
+These include bots that carry out credential stuffing, where stolen account credentials are tested en masse against various websites.
+There are also scraping bots that systematically extract large amounts of data from websites, potentially infringing on copyright or stealing sensitive information.
 Below is a breakdown.

 Bot Attacks